mmistakes/jekyll-theme-skinny-bones/getting-started/index.md

 ### YAML Front Matter

-The only YAML required for posts and pages are `title` and `layout`, everything else is optional.
+The only YAML Front Matter required for posts and pages are `title` and `layout`, everything else is optional.

 #### Categories

 Add `categories: ` and assign a single category name for added organization.
-The theme makes the assumption that posts will only be assigned to one category.
+The theme makes the assumption that posts will only be assigned to one category at a time.
 You can certainly assign multiple categories but unexpected things may happen with the permalink structure.

 I like to group posts by general categories like `articles`, `portfolio`, `whatever`, and using tags to more specific classifications.

 #### Modified Date

-If you assign a modified date to a post or page it will override the published date and appear in the page footer as `Updated August 27, 2014`.
-It's also used as microformats data to give search engines another piece of info about your content.
+If you assign a modified date to a post or page it will override the published date and appear in the page footer with the following format `Updated August 27, 2014`.
+It's also used as metadata to give search engines another piece of info about your content.

-I like to use this [Sublime Text plugin](https://github.com/FichteFoll/sublimetext-insertdate) to insert the current date after I've updated a post.
+I like to use this [Sublime Text plugin](https://github.com/FichteFoll/sublimetext-insertdate) to insert the current date after I've updated a post, but you can do it manually to.
 It should follow the same date format used by Jekyll when naming posts: `YYYY-MM-DD`.

 {% highlight YAML %}
 modified: 2014-08-27